tensult/cloud-reports/README.md

     git clone https://github.com/tensult/cloud-reports.git

 #### To get updates
-If you cloned this repository before then for getting new updates
+If you have already cloned this repository before then for getting new updates
 ```
 git pull
 ```